rvaidun/email-automater/README.md

 options:
-  -h, --help            show this help message and exit --subject [SUBJECT]   The subject of the email message as a string template env: EMAIL_SUBJECT --message_body_path [MESSAGE_BODY_PATH]
+  -h, --help            show this help message and exit --subject [SUBJECT]   The subject of the email message as a string template env:
+                        EMAIL_SUBJECT
+  --message_body_path [MESSAGE_BODY_PATH]
                         The path to the message body template. env: MESSAGE_BODY_PATH --attachment_path [ATTACHMENT_PATH]
-                        The path to the attachment file, if this is provided, attachment_name must also be provided env: ATTACHMENT_PATH
+                        The path to the attachment file, if this is provided, attachment_name must also be provided env: ATTACHMENT_PATH --attachment_name [ATTACHMENT_NAME]
-  --attachment_name [ATTACHMENT_NAME]
                         The name of the attachment file env: ATTACHMENT_NAME --schedule            Whether the email should be tracked or not. env ENABLE_STREAK_SCHEDULING.
 If set, the streak token must be provided via env variable STREAK_TOKEN --schedule_csv_path [SCHEDULE_CSV_PATH]
-                        CSV to use for scheduling the emails env: SCHEDULE_CSV_PATH --timezone [TIMEZONE]
+                        CSV to use for scheduling the emails env: SCHEDULE_CSV_PATH.
+Note: the argument scheduled needs to be passed for this to be used --timezone, -tz [TIMEZONE]
-                        The timezone to use for scheduling emails env: TIMEZONE Note: the argument tracked needs to be passed for this to be used
+                        The timezone to use for scheduling emails (America/New_York) env:
+                        TIMEZONE Note: the argument scheduled needs to be passed for this to be used
   --email_address [EMAIL_ADDRESS]
-                        The email address to use in streak scheduling emails env: STREAK_EMAIL_ADDRESS If not provided, the email address of the authenticated user will be used Note: the argument tracked needs to be passed for this to be used
+                        The email address to use in streak scheduling emails env:
+                        STREAK_EMAIL_ADDRESS If not provided, the email address of the authenticated user will be used.
+Note: the argument scheduled needs to be passed for this to be used --token_path [TOKEN_PATH]
+                        The path to the token.json file.
+Defaults to token.json
 ```

 ## Schedule Emails